Code-Institute-Submissions/MSierag-SiteStorage_NovResub/README.md

         -   The font used throughout the site are the standard fonts defined by MaterializeCSS.

 *   ### Wireframes
+Due to the high number of pages and limited content on them I decided against making creating wireframes in various formats as there would be very little difference between them.

     -   Welcome page wireframe - [View](https://github.com/MSierag/It-sil-heve/blob/master/assets/images/wireframes/Itsilhevehome.png?raw=true)